Marcus first took up the saxophone in 1984 at age 12 under the direction of Gary Bailey

 friends in the popular local Soul/R&B band Blue Mist.

 In 1990, Marcus moved to Boston, Massachusetts to study at the Berklee College

-Leaving Berklee for a short time in 1992, Marcus moved to the Birmingham, Alabama
+Andy McGhee (Lionel Hampton/Woody Herman) and Bill Pierce (Art Blakey/Tony Williams).
+Leaving Berklee for a short time in 1992, he moved to the Birmingham, Alabama

 area to tour the Southeast U.S. with his own band, Midnite Rain